jenfly/python-cheatsheets/workflow.md

 #### Source code editing & testing

 * Edit source code in text editor
-* Launch IPython with `ipython --pylab` at the command line in an adjacent window.
-The `--pylab` option allows plot windows to work properly and imports most of the numpy and matploblib modules into the interactive global namespace.
+* Launch IPython from the command line in an adjacent window.
 * Test code in the IPython shell.
 Two options:
   1. Run the whole script in IPython using `%run foo.py`, or
   2. Copy code snippets from editor and use `%paste` or `%cpaste` to paste